QA Testing: How to choose the best option for your business

 Easier communication: It is often easier to communicate with onshore QA testers, as they are located closer to you.
 This makes it simpler and faster to resolve any issues that may arise during the testing process.

-Face-to-face communication: Onshore QA testing is often favored for its face-to-face communication.
+Face-to-face communication: Onshore QA testing is often favored for face-to-face communication.
 This makes it easier and more efficient to discuss issues, test cases, and feedback.
-Offshore QA testing can be difficult because of the distance between the testers and the client, which can lead to delays in communication.
+QA testing can be difficult because of the distance between the testers and the client, which can lead to delays in communication.

 Familiarity with your culture and business: Onshore QA testers are more likely to be familiar with your culture and the way your business works.
 This can help to ensure that the testing process is smoother and more efficient.